-The Miami-Dade Public Defenderís Office handles approximately 90,000 cases a
+The Miami-Dade Public Defenderís Office handles approximately 85,0000 cases

 felony litigation, juvenile delinquency litigation and misdemeanor and traffic